 “EDP” means, for the Facility, the electricity delivery point as set forth in the Interconnection Agreement.

-“ “Electricity” means firm electric energy meeting the character and quality required at each EDP, capacity, and automatic generating control, operating reserves, replacement reserves, voltage support, reactive power, and black starts, and any and all similar or related services capable of being provided from time to time from the Facility, to the extent commonly sold or salable (or used or usable) in the electric power or transmission industry from time to time.
+“Electricity” means firm electric energy meeting the character and quality required at each EDP, capacity, and automatic generating control, operating reserves, replacement reserves, voltage support, reactive power, and black starts, and any and all similar or related services capable of being provided from time to time from the Facility, to the extent commonly sold or salable (or used or usable) in the electric power or transmission industry from time to time.

 “Electric Metering Equipment” means electric meters and associated equipment including metering transformers and meters for measuring instantaneous demand (in kW), energy usage (in kWh), and reactive volt-ampere hours, including check meters, if any, used at the Facility in determining the amount of Electricity delivered by Operator at each EDP, but shall not include any check meters that Owner or Power Purchaser may install, own, and maintain.